grandrea/crosslinking-ms-tutorial/README.md

 All run files for the experiments with low SDA concentrations are called "Ratio24".
 The ones with the high SDA concentrations are called "Ratio56".
 Using the filters, take a look at how many crosslinks and how many heteromeric crosslinks correspond to either condition.

 #### Viewing spectra
 Let's get an idea for what crosslinked peptide spectra look like.
-In the scan box, select scan XXX.
-From the dropdown menu at the top, select view-> spectrum.
+In the scan box, select scan 7144 and select the resulting crosslink.
+From the dropdown menu at the top, select views-> spectrum.

 Take a moment to familiarize yourself with the viewer.
 At the top of the spectral window you see the error in matching the precursor (whole peptide) and its mass and charge state.